insacc/Livebus/README.md

    ##### Publishing an event
    There are there different event type on LiveBus: `LiveEvent`, `SingleLiveEvent`, `StickyLiveEvent`

    `LiveEvent` will broadcast the event value passed to it until it doesn't have any observer oberserving the values.
+Note that this type of event will get unsubscribed and removed from the bus whenever the user closes the app/ turn off the screen, use `StickyLiveEvent` if you want to keep the subscription to survive app lifecycles.

    `SingleLiveEvent` will send the event value passed to it, to only one of its observer and then the event value will be set to null.

    `StickyLiveEvent` will broadcast the event value passed to it until it is removed from the bus by explicitly calling `removeEvent(tag)`.

-Every event on LiveBus is identified by a unique tag.
+Every event on LiveBus is identified by an unique tag.
 The same tag needs to be used to publish an event and subscribe to an event.
 Every subscribe/ publish function calls will create an empty event `LiveData` on the bus if it hasn't been created already.

 - `postSingleEvent(tag: String, eventValue: T)` : Use this function if you want to publish a `SingleLiveEvent`.